 As their seemingly endless walk wears on, the mood of the group begins to sour.
 Water squishes inside boots with every step.
 Elaine shivers in her soaked robes, hugging herself tight against the damp chill.
-Mathos has lapsed into a rare silence, and even his glowing orb of light floating beside the group seems to have faded and lost some of its color.
+Mathos has lapsed into a rare silence, and even his glowing orb of light floating along beside the group seems to have faded and lost some of its color.
 Jake mutters the name of Harriet Swordsteel under his breath, along with various combinations of bitter curse words.
-Even normally cheerful Hamfrd, leading the group along the water’s edge, has let loose more than one deep, rumbling sigh.
+Even normally cheerful Hamfrd, leading the Companions along the water’s edge, has let loose more than one deep, rumbling sigh.

 So the group is slow to react when the first significant change in their environment is revealed by the dull light of the orb.
 When Hamfrd finally notices, the big man’s laugh is full of released tension.
 “Friends!” he calls out.